Fast and Effective Solutions for Ankle Sprain Injury Recovery

 An ankle sprain is a very common injury but unfortunately, it is often not rehabilitated properly.

-Simple ankle sprains involve just a few ligament fibers and it can settle down in just a few weeks and a normal joint function return is possible without needing any treatment.
+Simple ankle sprains involve just a few ligament fibres and it can settle down in just a few weeks and a normal joint function return is possible without needing any treatment.

 A moderate case of an ankle sprain will cause discomfort during walking and there might be some obvious swelling accompanied by some discoloration and bruising.
 This type of sprain usually requires 3 to 4 weeks of complete rest but normal walking function should return within the first two weeks.

-If the levels of pain are more severe and there is difficulty in conducting daily activities (for more than a week) then there might be some serious ligament damage which not only involves the Lateral ankle ligament (outer side of the foot) but might also involve the midfoot ligaments, medial ankle (inner ankle) and/or joint located above the ankle socket called Syndesmosis.
+If the levels of pain are more severe and there is difficulty in conducting daily activities (for more than a week), this may indicate some serious ligament damage which not only involves the Lateral ankle ligament (outer side of the foot), but may also involve the midfoot ligaments, medial ankle (inner ankle) and/or joint located above the ankle socket called Syndesmosis.

-As far as physiotherapy is concerned, the key element here is to recognize the extent of the damage and plan a rehabilitation program that will achieve the fastest possible recovery.
-A sports physiotherapist would have a wealth of experience of assessing and treating ankle injuries.
+As far as physiotherapy is concerned, the key element is to recognize the extent of the damage and plan a rehabilitation programme that will achieve the fastest possible recovery.
+A sports physiotherapist has a wealth of experience in assessing and treating ankle injuries.

-The recurrence of ankle sprains is a major issue and there a huge volume of research is going on to address this problem.
-Despite conducting all this research, the most agreed upon conclusion is the risk of ankle sprain recurrence is increased if there is a previous sprain.
+The recurrence of ankle sprains is a major issue and there a significant volume of research is ongoing to address this problem.
+Despite conducting this research, the most agreed upon conclusion is that the risk of ankle sprain recurrence is increased if there has been a previous sprain.

 The matter complicates further by utilizing poor management strategies such as resting, taking it easy, and using anti-inflammatory medications.
-While these methodologies are important but they don’t offer any concrete or permanent solution.
-What we see in most cases is that the ankle pain subsides and proper functionality is restored but the ankle doesn’t feel right or there is some instability with sudden movements when walking on uneven grounds.
+While these methodologies are important, they don’t offer any permanent solution.
+Here at DC Physiotherapy, it is commonly observed that the ankle pain subsides and proper functionality is restored, however, the ankle doesn’t “feel right” or patients experience some instability with sudden movements when walking on uneven grounds.

-A sports physiotherapist’s role is to identify and/or exclude the presence of any of these components and restore load tolerance/normal function to ensure that the pre-injury status is returned.
+A sports physiotherapist’s role is to identify and/or exclude the presence of any of these components and restore load tolerance and normal function to ensure that the pre-injury status is returned.

-Once a ligament is stretches, it will not recoil to its original size.
-Therefore, a sports physiotherapists will prescribe exercise to improve the muscle control in the ankle.
+Once a ligament stretches, it will not recoil to its original size.
+Therefore, a sports physiotherapist will prescribe exercise to improve the muscle control in the ankle.